fooltowise/NeroNotes/Nero's Notes/CSU Annual Meeting 2020 Transcript.md

 Mark Dennison

 Thanks, Mark.
 Good morning.
 I'm Mark Dennison.
-I'm the General Counsel of Constellation Software.
+I'm the General Counsel of [[Constellation Software]].
 As you've just heard, Mark Leonard has asked me to act as the Chairman of the Annual Meeting today.
 Jamal Baksh will act as Secretary of the meeting.
 I ask Rebecca Liu and Bryce Docherty of Computershare to act as scrutineers and compute the votes of any polls taken at the meeting.

 I would like to start by acknowledging the extraordinary circumstances being faced around the world as a result of the rapidly evolving global COVID-19 public health emergency.
 It is as a result of the pandemic that we are conducting today's meeting virtually via live webcast.
 Since the meeting is being held virtually, we want to outline a few logistical items regarding the conduct of the meeting.
 Questions can be submitted by any meeting attendee using the instant messaging service of the virtual interface.
 When asking a question, please indicate your name, which entity you represent, if any, and if applicable, confirm if you are a registered shareholder or a duly appointed proxy holder.
 For each question we answer, you will summarize the question and read out loud the name of the person who asked such question, and if applicable, the entity such person represents.